Zoviet/bulma/README.md

-# IE9+ support for Bulma Framework's Grid system
+# Sadly IE9+ support for Bulma Framework's Grid system

 Bulma is a modern CSS3 Framework uses Flexbox.
 Unfortunately, some necrophiles has been used IE9-10+, that Bulma "is only partially supported" (https://github.com/jgthms/bulma#browser-support).
 For my kind, main problem is not a modal dialog or something similar like is discussed - https://github.com/jgthms/bulma/issues/252.
 It's a tiles and trees of tiles in grid system.
 Simple solutions like https://github.com/philipwalton/flexbugs#flexbug-3 don't works, especially then tiles tree are deep like: